dxw/contracts/agreements/affiliates.md

         1.  future instalments will be reduced to reflect the lower sum payable; or
         2.  if the new Introduction Fee is less than the value of the instalments paid to date, no refund will be due and no further instalments will be due.

-    4. Fees due under this arrangement shall be paid within 30 days of falling due.
+    4. Instalments under this arrangement shall be paid within 30 days of falling due.

     5. In the event that a Prospective Client, having been introduced, makes a further introduction to a third party, no fees shall be payable under this agreement for that introduction.